Language selection

 Dedicated SME chapters

 While Canada’s previous FTAs have acknowledged the importance of SMEs to the Canadian economy as key suppliers of products and services and as creators of jobs, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) (entered into force December 30, 2018) was Canada’s first FTA to include a stand-alone chapter on SMEs.
-Canada has since concluded 2 additional FTAs that include dedicated SME chapters: the modernized Canada-Israel FTA (entered into force September 1, 2019) and the Canada-United States-Mexico Agreement (CUSMA) (entered into force July 1, 2020).
+Canada has since concluded 3 additional FTAs that include dedicated SME chapters: the modernized Canada-Israel FTA (CIFTA) (entered into force September 1, 2019), the Canada-United States-Mexico Agreement (CUSMA) (entered into force July 1, 2020), and the modernized Canada-Ukraine FTA (CUFTA) (entered into force July 1, 2024).

 As well, at its first meeting in September 2018, the Canada-European Union Comprehensive Economic and Trade Agreement (CETA) Joint Committee adopted a recommendation on SMEs, which contains similar provisions to a SME chapter.
-Pursuing a dedicated SME chapter also represents a key priority in Canada’s ongoing FTA negotiations with the Pacific Alliance and Mercosur.
+Pursuing a dedicated SME chapter also represents a key priority in Canada’s ongoing FTA negotiations.

 In general, FTAs benefit SMEs by providing preferential access to overseas markets.
 The inclusion of specific SME provisions in Canada’s agreements, including stand-alone SME chapters, serves to highlight the importance of SMEs to the Canadian economy, promote SMEs’ use of FTAs and acknowledge the unique challenges some SMEs may face in accessing the opportunities created by FTAs.